ujwalkomarla/Openstack-Ansible-Deployment/README.md

     4. Follow on screen instructions to complete some of the operations

         > -To run command on controller, run `vagrant ssh controller` from Linux host machine

         > -Remember the password used to configure MySQL

-3. Identity Service Installation
+3. Services Installation
     - Follow on screen instructions to complete some of the operations
-        > For CONFIG: On controller, execute idServConf.sh
-        > For VERIFICATION: On controller, execute idServVerify.sh

-4. Image Service Installation
-    - Follow on screen instructions to complete some of the operations
-        > For CONFIG: On controller, execute imageServConf.sh
+        > For CONFIG: EXECUTE ONLY ONCE

-        > For VERIFICATION: On controller, execute imageServVerify.sh
+        > For VERIFICATION: Can be done as required

-5. Compute Service Installation
-    -